jyruzicka/omniboard/README.md

 omniboard
 ```

-or try the following to see the kanban in your webbrowser:
+or try the following to see the kanban in your web browser:

 ```
 omniboard -o kanban.html